 All substance withdrawal has the potential to be uncomfortable, but sedative withdrawal can prove deadly.
 As many as 30% of people withdrawing from sedatives will have a seizure without proper treatment, and many will display a significant break from reality with hallucinations and delusions.
 10

 Anyone thinking about quitting sedatives should always seek professional treatment to ensure safety.
-Professional detoxification treatment at Desert Hope involves 24/7 patient monitoring so that, should any complications arise, you’ll be treated immediately.
+Professional detoxification treatment in Las Vegas at Desert Hope involves 24/7 patient monitoring so that, should any complications arise, you’ll be treated immediately.

 Addicted to Sedatives?

 Dependence and tolerance are physiological reactions to the drugs, but addiction involves more than just a physical reliance on the drug.
 Signs you may be suffering from an addiction to sedatives include: 10